 This content is for information purpose only and should never be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 Balance my Life © 2018 - The contents on this website are based on education, opinions and experience.
 The information is not intended to replace a one-on-one relationship with a qualified healthcare professional, and is not intended as medical advice.
-You should always follow the advice of your medical practitioner.
+You should always follow the advice of your doctor or other medical practitioner.